-Whether you need a specific piece of information or some guidance in navigating a legal research website, our reference staff will do their best to help you.
-Anyone may use our general reference service, available in person and by email, phone, fax or mail.
-[Please note that library staff cannot give legal advice.]
+Whether you need a specific piece of information or some guidance in finding materials in the library or navigating a legal research website, our reference staff will do their best to help you.
+Anyone may use our general reference service, available in person as well as by email, phone, fax, and mail.
+(Please note that library staff cannot give legal advice.)
 For judges and attorneys, we also offer case law and citator research services.

 Order a Document

-Our staff can track down and deliver all types of legal information - whether it's a copy of a case, an article, a book, a government publication, or some other print or electronic document in our own collections or elsewhere.
-If it's published, printed, posted, recorded or videotaped, we can probably locate it for you.
-Delivery options include email, fax, mail and FedEx.
-Find out more by visiting our Order a Document webpage.
+Our staff can track down and deliver all types of legal information - whether it's a copy of a case, an article, a book, a government publication, or some other print or electronic document from our own collections or elsewhere.
+If it's published, printed, posted, recorded, or videotaped, we can probably locate it for you.
+Delivery options include email, fax, mail, UPS, and FedEx.
+Visit our Order a Document page for more information.

-Wisconsin-licensed attorneys who would like to use the Wisconsin State Law Library during evenings, weekends and holidays may subscribe to our After Hours Service.
+Wisconsin-licensed attorneys who would like to use the Wisconsin State Law Library during evenings, weekends, or holidays may subscribe to our After Hours Service.
 This convenient service allows subscribers to access the library from 7 a.m. to 10 p.m.
-Monday through Friday and 8 a.m. to 6 p.m. on Saturdays, Sundays and holidays.
-For complete details and subscription information, please visit our After Hours Service webpage.
+Monday through Friday and 8 a.m. to 6 p.m. on Saturdays, Sundays, and holidays.
+For complete details and subscription information, please visit our After Hours Service page.
 Wisconsin judges who wish to access WSLL outside regular hours may place a request directly with Tammy Keller, WSLL Program Assistant.

 Library Tours & Orientations

-Interested in a firsthand look at one of our libraries, for yourself, your law office staff, or another organization you belong to?
+Interested in a firsthand look at one of our libraries for yourself, your law office staff, or an organization to which you belong?
 To schedule a tour of WSLL, please contact Tammy Keller, program assistant, at 608-261-7553 or Tammy.Keller@wicourts.gov.
-To schedule a visit to the Milwaukee or Dane County Legal Resource Center, please contact Lynne Gehrke, MLRC Librarian or Lisa Winkler, DCLRC Librarian.
+To schedule a visit to the Milwaukee or Dane County Law Library, please contact Lynne Gehrke, MCLL Librarian or Bob Lopez, DCLL Librarian.

 WSLL provides public access to briefs and appendices for cases decided by the Wisconsin Supreme Court and Wisconsin Court of Appeals.
-Briefs for cases dated 1992 to the present are available on the web.
-Earlier ones, dating back to the mid-1850's, are available for use in the library - or copies may be requested by contacting the WSLL Reference Desk or through our Order a Document Service.
-For more information, please visit this Wisconsin Briefs webpage.
+Briefs filed electronically (July 2009 forward) are available through the Wisconsin Supreme Court & Court of Appeals Access (WSCCA) database.
+Briefs for cases from 1992 to the inception of e-filing are available in the UW Law Library's Wisconsin Briefs database.
+Briefs for earlier Wisconsin appellate cases dating back to 1839 are available in the library.
+Copies may be requested by contacting the WSLL Reference Desk or submitting an Order a Document request.
+For more information, please visit our Wisconsin Briefs page.

 Judicial Council Collection

-If you're researching the history of a Wisconsin Supreme Court Rule or a Wisconsin statute relating to civil or criminal procedure, WSLL's Judicial Council Collection (JCC) will be of interest.
-The JCC contains Council minutes and document associated with its committees' proceedings dating from the 1950's to the present.
-Detailed information, including a finding aid that lists every committee document we have, is available on our Judicial Council Collection webpage.
+If you're researching the history of a Wisconsin Supreme Court Rule or a Wisconsin statute relating to civil or criminal procedure, WSLL's Judicial Council Collection may be of interest.
+This collection contains Council meeting minutes and committee documents dating back to the 1950s.
+Detailed information, including an index that lists every committee document we have, is available on our Judicial Council Collection page.
 Full text documents are not available online.
-For assistance in doing on-site research or obtaining copies of JCC documents, please contact the WSLL Reference Desk.
+For assistance in doing onsite research or obtaining copies of JCC documents, please contact the Reference Desk.